Center for Higher Education Strategic Information and Governance (HESIG)

 |Working Papers, Reports|

-The mission of HESIG, Richard Stockton College of New Jersey, is to serve as an agent for constructive higher education policy change, aligned with a public agenda to serve the public good.
+The mission of HESIG, Stockton University, is to serve as an agent for constructive higher education policy change, aligned with a public agenda to serve the public good.
 Guiding principles include: enhancing college access, affordability, college completion, accountability and public trust.
 Initially, the Center will focus, partnering with others, on new models for financing public colleges to achieve these ends.

 The Center (affiliated with the William J. Hughes Center for Public Policy) collects, analyzes, evaluates and disseminates objective, timely empirical information and governance best practices critical to the delivery of quality higher educational service.
 An important goal of the Center is to inform higher education leaders, policy makers and citizens to help bridge the gap between policy and practice; to align better higher education policymaking with the long-term needs of the institutions and the state; to develop and maintain a set of comprehensive trend and performance indicators; and to promote autonomous self-governance by enhancing effective trustee governance and public trust.
 The means by which the Center informs institutions, policymakers and the public include data-driven publications and web-based information, project engagements, scientific polling, facilitation and training, and unique conferences and forums to convene all parties.